Michse017/STEM-Vocacional-WebApp/RUN.md

 ## RUN: Operational Guide (public and secret-free)

 This is the technical runbook to start, operate, and verify the application in local or test environments.
 It contains no credentials.
-For an overview, read the README (less technical and user-friendly).
+For an overview, read the README (less technical and more user-friendly).
 This document complements the README with hands-on steps and database details.
+The platform also supports optional, student-facing ML guidance (e.g., a STEM affinity report) using pluggable models; admins can recompute results on demand.

 ---